ikjordan/picozx81/README.md

 ## Function key menu
 The emulator has several menus that can be selected through function key presses.
 To keep the look and feel of the ZX8x computers the menus are in black and white and use the ZX81 font.

 The original ZX80/ZX81 40 key keyboard does not have function keys.
 A "double shift" mechanism can be used instead.
-Press shift, release shift, then, within 2 seconds press shift again, together with a number key to generate a function key press.
+The mechanism is as follows:
+1. Shift is pressed without another key
+2. Shift is released, without another key being pressed
+3. Within one second shift is pressed again
+4. Shift is released, without another key being pressed
+5. To generate a function key, within one second, a numeric key in the range `1` to `5` is pressed without shift being pressed.
+If number 0 is pressed `Escape` is generated

-To enable this mechanism set `DoubleShift` to `On` in the configuration file.
-Using this mechanism and pressing the number key 0 generates Escape
+To enable this mechanism set `DoubleShift` to `On` in the configuration file
 ### F1 - Reset
 Hard resets the emulator.
 It is equivalent to removing and reconnecting the power
 ### F2 - Load Menu